-Prerequisite courses may be taken only twice for selection consideration.
-If a prerequisite course is taken more than twice, only the second grade will be calculated in the cumulative GPA for prerequisite courses.
-Students who receive a grade of "D" or "F" in RADR 1201 or RADR 1203 will not be eligible for consideration.
+Prerequisite courses may be taken twice in a five-year period for selection consideration.
+If a prerequisite course is taken twice in a five-year period, only the second grade will be calculated in the cumulative GPA for program selection.